 Pan-Seared Pork Chops and "Fried" Cinnamon Apples is quick and easy and economical way to bring apples to the dinner table.
 Deglazing the pork chops with apple juice or cider creates a sweet and savory sauce.
 This simple recipe is easy enough for a weeknight meal and fancy enough for company on the weekends.

-Apple pie may be the quintessential way to prepare apples- and don’t get me wrong I’m all about some apple pie- but here in the South, we love bone-in pork chops paired with almost any kind of apples.
-Click here on my Cinnamon-Sugar Fried Apple Rings post for more details on the best kind of apples to cook.
+Apple pie may be the quintessential way to prepare apples, (don't get me wrong, I'm all about some apple pie) but here in the South, we love pork chops paired with almost any kind of apples.
+On my Cinnamon-Sugar Fried Apple Rings post, I spell out the best kind of apples to cook with.

 The leaves are falling, SEC college football has started, and it's almost time to dig out the sweatshirts....oh wait...I'm in Alabama-it's 92 degrees!
 Oh well, sweatshirt or shorts-apples are in season and I'm dreaming of all things apples.

 No need to wait til Thanksgiving for this American classic fruit.
 Not all apple recipes are dessert like my Shortcut Caramel Apple Pie (Galette) recipe.

 In the South, fried apples are considered a side dish and not necessarily a dessert.

 If you've ever been to Cracker Barrel restaurant, then you know they are one of the side dish choices along with macaroni and cheese and hash brown casserole.
 Yum!